maoz-grossman/Alice-in-Wonderland/README.md

 while the player trys to earn as much money as possible

 <h5> Genre</h5>
-Action , Mobile game ,Endless runner
+Fantasy , Mobile game ,Endless runner

 <h3>
 How do you progress in the game?